-Since we have historically depended, and continue to depend, upon only a small number of our customers for a substantial portion of our revenue and upon only a few of our key customers to make contractual minimum volume purchases, our business could be negatively affected by an adverse change in our dealings with only a few customers.
+Since we have historically depended, and continue to depend, upon only a small number of our customers for a substantial portion of our revenues, our business could be negatively affected by an adverse change in our dealings with only a few customers.

 A significant portion of our revenue comes from a small number of customers.
-Our top ten customers for the three months ended March 31, 2006 and 2005 accounted for approximately 86.3% and 94.7% of our revenue, respectively.
+Our top ten customers for the nine months ended September 30, 2006 and 2005 accounted for approximately 84.9% and 86.1% of our revenue, respectively.
 Similarly, our revenue could be adversely affected if we are unable to retain the level of business of any of our significant customers or if we are unable to diversify our customer base.
 We expect that a small number of customers will combine to account for a substantial amount of our revenue for the foreseeable future.

-In addition, a majority of our current customers purchase our products pursuant to contracts that do not require them to purchase any specific minimum quantity of units.
+In addition, our current customers typically purchase our products pursuant to overarching contracts that do not require them to purchase any specific minimum quantity of units other than as indicated on individual purchase orders.
 Such customers have no contractual obligation to continue to purchase our products and if they do not continue to make purchases consistent with their historical purchase levels, our revenue and our share price may decline.